This post was updated in April 2025

 La Pedrera Night Experience

 This is a more personal experience as they limit the number of people per group, led by a helpful guide answering queries.
-You will see the wonderfully lit courtyards without the crowds, and the eerily quiet attic.
+You will see the wonderfully lit courtyards without the crowds, the beautifully decorated apartment and the eerily quiet attic.
 The roof terrace takes on a magical dimension by moonlight.
 You will be treated to a light-projected show and round off with a glass of cava.
-Unfortunately, a visit to the apartment is not included, but I felt this did not take away from what is ideally a night show.

 Price: €39 (discounts available for seniors, children, students, etc).

 This is showbiz at its best.
-The apartment is lit up in the most magical fantasy-like colours.
-There is no private tour leader here but the audio guide is different from the daytime one.
+The apartment is lit up in the most magical, fantasy-like colours.
+There is no private tour leader here, but the audio guide is different from the daytime one.
 The narrator guides you from one room to the next, recounting his childhood memories.
-You see different parts of the house depending on your Blue, Silver or Gold ticket.
+You see different parts of the house depending on your Blue, Silver, Gold or Platinum ticket.
 Unfortunately, no glass of cava unless you pay the inflated prices for one at their bar on the roof!

 Early Morning visits